kubernetes-sigs/apiserver-builder-alpha/README.md

 ## Goals

-- Working hello-world apiserver in ~5 lines
+- Working hello-world apiserver in ~5 lines.
-- Declaring new resource types only requires defining the struct definition and taging it as a resource
+- Users can make a new resource type by simply defining a struct and tagging it as a resource.
-- Adding sub-resources only requires defining the request-type struct definition, implementing the REST implementation, and tagging the parent resource.
+- Adding sub-resources requires only defining the request-type struct definition, implementing the REST implementation, and tagging the parent resource.
 - Adding validation / defaulting to a type only requires defining the validation / defaulting method as a function of the appropriate struct type.